Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

 - `canBuyMax()`: **sometimes required**.
 Required for static layers.
 Function used to determine if buying max is permitted.

 - `onPrestige(gain)`: **optional**.
 A function that triggers when this layer prestiges, just before you gain the currency.
 Can be used to have secondary resource gain on prestige, or to recalculate things or whatnot.

 - `resetDescription`: **optional**.
 Use this to replace "Reset for " on the Prestige button with something else.

 - `prestigeButtonText()`: **sometimes required**.
 Use this to make the entirety of the text a Prestige button contains.
 Only required for custom layers, but usable by all types.

 - `passiveGeneration()`: **optional**.
 Returns a regular number.
-You automatically generate your gain times this number every second (does nothing if absent)
+You automatically generate your gain times this number every second (does nothing if absent).
 This is good for automating normal layers.

 - `autoPrestige()`: **optional**.
 Returns a boolean.
 If it is true, the layer will always automatically do a prestige if it can.
 This is good for automating static layers.

 Additional features: